This post contains affiliate links, read my full disclosure policy here

 Hosting + Website Security: Hosting refers to the server where your content resides and the web traffic flows through that server.
 Given my background in network security, I believe your hosts should be very security focused.
 I choose TransNoc Hosting based in San Diego, California.
 In addition to basic hosting, TransNoc will improve your site’s security and provide proactive, ongoing monitoring.
 Since moving to TransNoc, I’ve not had a single outage like I did when I was with another host.
 TransNoc owns their own private servers and they are WordPress experts who proactively provide me with detailed troubleshooting should any issues arise on my website performance.

 Choose a theme that grows with you: Themes provide the technical coding language that stylizes your blog — it ingests all of your blog content and turns it into a beautiful website.
 Every theme possesses its own unique characteristics.
 So be sure to determine what kind of features you’d like today as well as in the future as you shop around for a theme.
 I have a few favorite theme developers and love themes that are compatible with the Genesis framework including those created by Restored316 Designs, StudioPress (I especially love Foodie Pro) and Pretty Darn Cute Designs (affiliate links are included).

-Mailchimp: This should be set up the day your blog launches.
-I highly recommend you include a sign up capability for readers that want to become subscribers.
+Mailchimp: Set up an email newletter on day 1 of your blog launch.
+This allows you to invite readers to become subscribers.
 These are the people who want to hear from you!
 The list is is YOUR intellectual property and provides you a communication platform between you and your biggest fans.
 I use Mailchimp to notify subscribers each time I post via email.
 They can subscribe for daily or weekly updates.
 I love that I can customize it to match my branding + integrate with my online store.
 Mailchimp is free up to 2000 subscribers!
 See examples of my past Mailchimp newsletters here.